backstage-technical-services/asset-database/README.md

 ## Development pre-requisites

- - [Pipenv](https://pipenv.pypa.io/en/latest/) - for managing Python dependencies
- - [Docker](https://www.docker.com/) - for running the database in a container (alternatively just a MariaDB server)
+ - [Docker](https://www.docker.com/) - for running the site and auxiliary services in containers
  - [Cloned repo](https://github.com/backstage-technical-services/asset-database) - this repository cloned to your local machine

 ## Running the system